Rusyns: Location

 The traditional homeland of the Rusyn people, Carpathian Rus', lies at the heart of the Carpathian mountains, on the borders of modern-day Ukraine, Poland, and Slovakia.
 Today, approximately three-quarters of Rusyns reside within Ukraine, specifically the geographic region known as Transcarpathia (historic Subcarpathian Rus').

 There also exists a multitude of Rusyn diaspora communities throughout neighboring countries in Europe and North America.
-The oldest of these diaspora communities is located located in the Pannonian Plain.
+The oldest of these diaspora communities is located in the Pannonian Plain.
 Since the mid-18th century, the resettled communities of Pannonia have existed in parts of present-day Serbia (particularly, Vojvodina, known historically as Bachka) and Croatia (in Vukovar-Srijem County).
 The United States holds the largest population of Rusyns outside of Carpathian Rus', mostly within the former industrial centers of the Northeastern and Midwestern United States.
 At the end of the 19th and early 20th centuries, approximately 225,000 Rusyns emigrated here.
 Within Europe, Rusyns also migrated and settled in Prnjavor, a town in the northern region of present-day Bosnia and Herzegovina.
 The community in the Czech Republic is located in northern Moravia and the capital of Prague.
 Populations of Rusyns also migrated to Canada and Argentina in the 1920s and Canada, Australia, and Germany in the 1970s and 1980s.